 J. Sinclair Photography

-David's paintings have been shown in numerous solo and group exhibitions and are housed in corporate and institutional collections in North Carolina and private collections throughout the United States, Mexico, Canada and Europe.
+Today I teach painters in workshops across the southeastern United States to Loosen-Up Their Painting Styles by painting Bigger, Faster, Fresher,and Looser.
+I am a prolific painter and regularly create well over 100 paintings a year.
+My paintings have been shown in numerous solo and group exhibitions and are housed in corporate collections in North Carolina and private collections throughout the United States, Mexico, Canada ad Europe.

 J. Sinclair Photography